The CLEVER scenario

 A bottom-up methodology

-The CLEVER pathway is being developed through a dialogue with national scenario makers in order to aggregate national visions into a European one and thus increase the feasibility of concrete transformations.
+The CLEVER pathway was developed through a dialogue with national scenario makers in order to aggregate national visions into a European one and thus increase the feasibility of concrete transformations.
 The CLEVER scenario therefore fully takes into account national specificities, while also looking at optimisation gains of a coordinated action at the European level.

 The “Sufficiency – Efficiency – Renewables” approach